FraserThompson/DoctorPricerScrapers/README.md

 #### Log

 A log is made each time a scraper is run.
-These are displayed under each PHO/scraper at stats.doctorpricer.co.nz.
+These are displayed under each PHO/scraper at data.doctorpricer.co.nz.

 ##### Prices